gbif/hp-nhm-rotterdam/howto.md

 ---

 ## Querying the dataset
-On the Database page the collection data of the Natural History Museum Rotterdam is displayed.
-By clicking the green boxes (e.g. Scientific name) displayed above on that page, one can search that particular field and limit the displayed records to their query.
+On the [Database page](https://hp-nhm-rotterdam.gbif-staging.org/data) the collection data of the Natural History Museum Rotterdam is displayed.
+By clicking the green boxes (e.g. **Scientific name**) displayed above on that page, one can search that particular field and limit the displayed records to their query.

 <img src="/assets/images/greenboxes2.jpg">

-For example, by clicking Scientific name and searching for Mammuthus primigenius, all specimens of that taxon are displayed.
+For example, by clicking **Scientific name** and searching for _Mammuthus primigenius_, all specimens of that taxon are displayed.
 This can be further refined by selecting other boxes and adding data in there.
-The box Similar text is very useful.
-By querying Scientific name for Mammuthus primigenius and Similar text for femur, all woolly mammoth femurs in the museum collection are displayed.
+The box **Keyword search** is very useful.
+By querying **Scientific** name for _Mammuthus primigenius_ and **Keyword search** for _femur_, all woolly mammoth femurs in the museum collection are displayed.
 Finally, simply click a record to see all details of that particular specimen.

 <img src="/assets/images/examplequery2.jpg">